hppr-dev/vuex-bind-plugin/README.md

 A vuex plugin that provides a link between outside data and application state.
 In this context, outside data refers to any data that is not initially available to the application.
-For example, outside data could be API endpoints, browser storage or a WebAssembly binary*.
+For example, outside data could be API endpoints, or a WebAssembly binary*.

 *Future version